 In November 2004, at the US Open Swing Dance Championships, Kelly was inducted into the National Swing Dance Hall of Fame.
 This National Hall of Fame is a lifetime achievement award for Swing dancers, from around the country and from the various styles of Swing, whose long-time contributions and accomplishments have contributed to the growth and prestige of swing dancing.
 Through dancing, competing, teaching, judging and/or promoting, Hall of Fame inductees have shown distinction in exemplifying the highest standards of leadership, ethical conduct, and local and national service, resulting in a body of work with a far reaching and significant impact on Swing dancing.
 Beyond mere enjoyment and participation, they have given of themselves and is the highest honor awarded to a member of the Swing community.
 In 2006, Kelly was also inducted into the California Swing Dance Hall of Fame.
 Kelly currently serves on the Board of Directors of the California Swing Dance Hall of Fame.

 Throughout her teaching career, Kelly has encouraged her students to learn to both lead and follow firm in the belief that knowing both parts makes for a more compassionate partner; another consequence of learning both roles happily insures that no one ever has to sit out a dance!
 From her own experience as both a lead and follow, Kelly has learned that one of the benefits gained is that she has twice as many friends and potential dance partners than if she limited herself to only one role.
-In 1999 Kelly hosted her own convention, “Swing Break”, where she broke with tradition and allowed dancers to compete as either a lead or follow regardless of their sexual orientation.
+In 1999 Kelly hosted her own convention, “Swing Break”, where she broke with tradition and allowed dancers to compete as either a lead or follow regardless of their gender identification.
 Kelly has been instrumental in influencing other event directors and swing organizations to eliminate gender bias in competitions and is thrilled that currently most events allow people to choose their role and division based solely on their skills.

 About West Coast Swing